 As I have already noted, the new Girard-Perregaux ww.tc World Wide Time Control John Harrison retains the basic layout of a “worldtimer”, but has it stripped to bare minimum leaving only hour and minute hands, a rotating internal 24-hour ring with day and night indication, as well as the signature “City Disk” with names of big cities corresponding to each respective time zone.

-However, being equipped with a white gold dial, which is decorated with so called Champleve enamel, the watch compensates for the lack of indicators with an exquisitely finished world map centered over the Atlantics.
+However, being equipped with a white gold dial, which is decorated with the so-called Champleve enamel, the watch compensates for the lack of indicators with an exquisitely finished world map centered over the Atlantics.

 As you can see, the dial displays a rudimentary map of the Atlantic Ocean tracing the route of Mr. W. Harrison’s journey from Portsmouth, England, to Port Royal, Jamaica that was undertaken to test the H-4 chronometer.